RetinaInc/BusBookingApp-1/README.md

 BusBookingApp
 =============

-A bus booking application with C# Rest Service and AngularJS frontend
+A bus booking application with C# ASP.net Web Api and AngularJS frontend